8.30pm, Thursday 16 May 2019

 Born in Canada, Greg Skidmore arrived in England as an undergraduate at Royal Holloway College, University of London.
 After graduating with First Class Honours in Music, his post-graduate Choral Scholarship at Wells Cathedral lead him to Lay Clerkships at Gloucester Cathedral and Christ Church Cathedral in Oxford.
 He now lives in London and pursues a varied career as a consort, choral, and solo oratorio singer alongside his burgeoning work as a conductor and workshop leader.

-Solo engagements have included working with ballet dancer Carlos Acosta in his A Classical Farewell at the Royal Albert Hall; Stravinsky’s Canticum Sacrum with The City of Birmingham Symphony Orchestra in Symphony Hall, Birmingham; Handel’s Messiah with The Irish Baroque Orchestra; Purcell’s Ode for St Cecilia’s Day with The Orchestra of the Age of the Enlightenment; Purcell’s Fairy Queen with The Gabrieli Consort at The Spitalfields Festival in London; Bach’s St. Matthew and St. John Passions, Mass in B Minor, and Christmas Oratorio, all with Ex Cathedra as part of a long and regular association with the group; Mendelssohn’s Elijah; Carl Orff’s Carmina Burana; Monterverdi’s 1610 Vespers at The Brighton Early Music Festival, and with I Fagiolini and the BBC Singers at the Barbican Centre’s Milton Court Concert Hall; and Samuel Barber’s Dover Beach, for baritone and string quartet, at the Southwell Music Festival and with Ensemble Perpetuo in London.
+Solo engagements have included working with ballet dancer Carlos Acosta in his A Classical Farewell at the Royal Albert Hall; Stravinsky’s Canticum Sacrum with The City of Birmingham Symphony Orchestra in Symphony Hall, Birmingham; Handel’s Messiah with The Irish Baroque Orchestra; Purcell’s Ode for St Cecilia’s Day with The Orchestra of the Age of the Enlightenment; Purcell’s The Fairy-Queen with The Gabrieli Consort at The Spitalfields Festival in London; Bach’s St Matthew and St John Passions, Mass in B Minor, and Christmas Oratorio, all with Ex Cathedra as part of a long and regular association with the group; Mendelssohn’s Elijah; Carl Orff’s Carmina Burana; Monterverdi’s 1610 Vespers at The Brighton Early Music Festival, and with I Fagiolini and The BBC Singers at the Barbican Centre’s Milton Court Concert Hall; and Samuel Barber’s Dover Beach, for baritone and string quartet, at the Southwell Music Festival and with Ensemble Perpetuo in London.
 His solo work has taken him to Washington National Cathedral in the United States; the Scuola Grande di San Rocco in Venice; deSingel in Antwerp; Laeiszhalle in Hamburg; Wells, Gloucester, York, and Hereford cathedrals in the UK; and the Queen Elizabeth Hall and St. John’s Smith Square in London.
 His solo recording debut, released in 2011, was as Christus on Ex Cathedra’s recording of the Lassus St. Matthew Passion and a recent Ex Cathedra CD release of Alec Roth’s oratorio A Time to Dance features Greg in a role written for him.

 Equally comfortable in choral and consort singing, he has appeared with The Tallis Scholars, The Sixteen, The Cardinall’s Musick, I Fagiolini, Tenebrae, The Gabrieli Consort, Alamire, Contrapunctus, The Eric Whitacre Singers, EXAUDI, Collegium Vocale Ghent, Cappella Amsterdam, La Grand Chapelle (Madrid), and the Tafelmusik Baroque Chamber Choir (Toronto), among others.
 He can be heard on discs released by Decca, Deutsche Grammophon, Harmonia Mundi USA, and others, including Alamire’s recent Grammophone Early Music Award winning disc, The Spy’s Choirbook.
 In 2015, he featured in I Fagiolini’s Betrayal, a fully staged, devised presentation of the madrigals and sacred music of Carlo Gesualdo.
 This year, I Fagiolini tour their recent recording project Leonardo: Shaping the invisible extensively in the UK and abroad.